RMIT-COSC2780-2973-IDM24/IDM24-DOC/FAQ-COURSE.md

 ## Attendance: do I need to attend workshops?

-**YES!** This is a <span style="text-decoration:underline;">research-oriented seminar-style</span> advanced course, which means it requires on campus attendance to workshops.
+**YES!** This is a _research-oriented seminar-style_ advanced course, which means it requires on campus attendance to workshops.
+This is already specified in the [Course Overview](http://www1.rmit.edu.au/courses/COSC29732410):

+> Being a seminar-style course, students are expected to prepare for and actively participate in-person in class via discussions, presentations, and exercises (worth 20% marks overall).
+Thus, while a minimum attendance standard is not compulsory, non-attendance may seriously jeopardise participation marks.

 Workshops are not lectures where the instructor delivers the content.
 Instead, we discuss together each week content at workshops, we do presentations, execute drills, etc. So, on campus personal presence is necessary.
 Also, a component of the assessment is assigned to _participation_ during workshops, presentation, and leadership.
 To participate actively will surely require being there. :-)